Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 The following table specifies the tiling scheme used for a given data type combination and the corresponding output data type:

 .. _table-tile-pattern:
-.. table:: Table 9 : Matrix Multiply tiling pattern combination
+.. table:: Matrix Multiply tiling pattern combination
    :align: center

    +------------------------+----------------+--------------+